A Different Kind of New Year’s Resolution: 12 Side Projects in 12 Months

-With New Year’s Resolutions, everyone tells you to “reach for the stars” and not about SMART goals (because that would crush the sparkles and feel-good vibes).
-It’s not a surprise that year-long resolutions often fail because of a lack of clear focus and concrete objectives.
+Everyone tells you to “reach for the stars” and not about SMART goals (because that would crush the sparkles and feel-good vibes).
+It’s important that you are aware of what no one ever talks about – the top three reasons why year-long resolutions fail.

 In the meantime, here are three steps you can follow to set yourself up for success.